cykod/ToDoZer/intro-to-ruby.md

     and hitting enter.
 You are now back at the command prompt.

-    It you don't have ruby installed and functioning, please let me know.
+    **ONLY** If you don't have ruby installed and functioning, you'll need to install rvm:

+         \curl -L https://get.rvm.io | bash -s stable --rails

 # Play with the Ruby Language